WrestleMania Women's Battle Royal: Name controversy

 The decision to hold a battle royal in honor of The Fabulous Moolah drew fan outrage.
 Tufayel Ahmed of Newsweek wrote that Moolah "isn't quite the bastion of female empowerment she is proclaimed to be", with "years of allegations" that she had "monopolized women's wrestling in North America", taken a large percentage of other wrestlers' pay, and "sexually exploited women under her mentorship".
-Jason Powell, from Pro Wrestling Dot Net, criticized the tribute as it did not "exactly mesh with what WWE wants their women's division push to represent".
+Jason Powell from Pro Wrestling Dot Net criticized the tribute as it did not "exactly mesh with what WWE [wanted] their women's division push to represent".
 David Bixenspan of Deadspin pointed out that given Moolah's alleged abuses, fans were particularly turned off by WWE personnel describing Moolah as a "trailblazer for women's equality".
 WWE also promoted Moolah as having "challenged the gender norms of a once male-dominated sport", but Bixenspan described that Moolah, by wrestling and teaching her students an "in-ring style low on athleticism and heavy on hair-pulling", relegated women's wrestling to "much more of a sideshow" instead of a "legitimate headline attraction" in the previous era.
 Mad Maxine, a wrestler trained by Moolah, commented that Moolah was the most "monstrous" person she had ever met, and that wrestling is "about generating heat.
 And you can't draw more heat than naming a match for The Fabulous Moolah".

 On March 12, a Change.org petition appeared online demanding WWE change the name of its upcoming Fabulous Moolah Memorial Battle Royal, nearing its 10,000 signature goal.
 Initially, WWE reacted by disabling the comments section of their YouTube video that announced the Moolah battle royal.
 Later, Snickers, the primary sponsor of WrestleMania 34, called the decision to honor Moolah "unacceptable" and said they were "engaging with the WWE to express our disappointment".
 On March 14, WWE renamed the match "WrestleMania Women's Battle Royal", removing Moolah's name from the event.
 The trophy was also renamed and redesigned.